Josh-McFarlin/CryptoCompareAPI/README.md

 An example is provided in the Maven test sources.

 ## License
 This project is developed under the MIT license.
-This license can be found under [LICENSE](LICENSE).
+This license can be found at [LICENSE](LICENSE).